-Kelley Sirko received her B.A. in English from Ohio Wesleyan University, her M.A. in English from the College of Charleston, and her M.L.I.S. from the University of South Carolina.
+Kelley Sirko received her B.A. in English from Ohio Wesleyan University, her M.A. in English from the College of Charleston, her M.L.I.S. from the University of South Carolina, and her C.A. from the Academy of Certified Archivists.
 Kelley manages the Metro Archives website, supervises interns, and specializes in archival processing, conservation, and exhibit planning.
-Her research interests include genealogy, law, immigration, and antebellum African-American history.
+Her research interests include genealogy, law, immigration, and African-American history.

-Sarah Arntz received her B.A. in Journalism and History from Butler University, and her M.A. in Museum Studies from the University of Oklahoma.
+Sarah Arntz received her B.A. in Journalism and History from Butler University, her M.A. in Museum Studies from the University of Oklahoma, and her C.A. from the Academy of Certified Archivists.
 She is a member of the American Alliance of Museums, and assists in exhibit and display curation, as well as research in local and cultural history, Civil Rights history, and genealogy.